adbertram/AzTextToSpeech/README.md

  - Token endpoint.
 The token endpoint will be the same as what comes default but you will simply need to replace the region. https://<REGIONHERE>.api.cognitive.microsoft.com/sts/v1.0/issuetoken.
 This is the same region as your Azure subscription.
  - The subscription region
  - Your Cogntive Services account name and resource group

+ You can find the token endpoint, subscription region and account information by running `Get-AzCognitiveServicesAccount | Select-Object -Property Endpoint,AccountName,ResourceGroupName,Location`.

 ```JSON
 {